moogacs/docs.buf.build/docs/configuration/v1/buf-yaml.md

 rules when running `buf breaking` by taking a map from breaking rule ID or category to path.
 As with `ignore`, the paths **must** be relative to the `buf.yaml`. **We do not recommend this option in general.**

-For example, the following sets us specific ignores for the ID `FILE_SAME_TYPE` and the category `WIRE`:
+For example, this config sets us specific ignores for the ID `FILE_SAME_TYPE` and the category `WIRE`:

 ```yaml title="buf.yaml"
 version: v1